jobsonita/rocketseat-nlw-heat-impulse-node/README.md

 Open Insomnia, import the [Insomnia requests file](tools/Insomnia_Requests_2021-10-21.json) and configure the environment with your oauth code.
 Execute the available requests to authenticate into the app, post new messages, retrieve the last 3 messages and retrieve your github profile info.

 <p align="center"><img alt="Insomnia requests" title="NLW-Heat Impulse Insomnia Requests" src="./.github/insomnia_requests.png" width="720px"/></p>

+You can also open the [index page](public/index.html) (a stub of the frontend, used only to check how the websocket connection works) and check the browser console to see the messages arriving through websocket.
+Whenever you send a new message on Insomnia, the server should send it to the index page which will print it to the console.
+The server will also print the client id of each user that connects through websocket (which happens whenever a user opens the index page).